HL7/FHIRPath/spec/fluentpath.md

 	Patient.name.given.select(substring(1))

-#### iif(criterium: expression, true-expression [, otherwise-expression]) : collection
+#### iif(criterium: boolean, true: collection [, otherwise: collection]) : collection
-If the input collection contains a single item, this function evaluates the `criterium` expression.
-If this expression evaluates to true, the function evaluates the `true-expression` on the input and returns that as a result.
+If `criterium` is true, the function evaluates the `true-expression` on the input and returns that as a result.

-If the evaluation resulted in `false` or an empty collection, the `otherwise-expression` is evaluated on the input and returned, unless the optional `otherwise-expression` is not given, in which case the function returns an empty collection.
+If `criterium` is `false` or an empty collection, the `otherwise-expression` is evaluated on the input and returned, unless the optional `otherwise-expression` is not given, in which case the function returns an empty collection.

-If the input has multiple items or is empty, the function will return an empty collection.

 #### toInteger() : integer
 If the input collection contains a single item, this function will return a single integer if: